 Customers are more likely to buy from brands they trust, and effective brand advertising inspires trust and builds credibility.
 One way to do this is to portray your brand as an industry leader to outperform competitors.

 - Launching branded campaigns in which industry/company experts offer their knowledge and advice

 - Paying to sponsor community events

 - Hosting charities for causes relevant to your business — natural disaster, wildlife and environment, disease and disorder, medical research, human rights, school reform, etc.

 All of these methods can help create positive news and recognition for your brand, which helps boost brand trust and credibility.

 Engagement: Builds strong connections with prospects

 The best brand ads are those that offer solutions and help build strong connections with prospects.
-In addition to making intellectual sense (targeting the most appropriate audience), these ads must also make emotional sense to encourage meaningful communication and engagement.
+In addition to making intellectual sense.
+These ads must also make emotional sense to encourage meaningful communication and engagement.
 If people feel they can’t communicate and form a personal relationship with your brand, they will likely forget about you.

 Two essential components can help you engage your target audience in a positive, relevant way:

 - Catchy slogans, such as McDonalds’ “I’m lovin’ it,” Wheaties’ “Breakfast of Champions,” Nike’s “Just do it,” Campbell’s “Mm mm good”